Nextiva / Blog / VoIP

 3. GoTo Connect

-Screenshot of GoTo Connect's IVR system.
+Screenshot of GoTo Connect

-GoTo Connect offers a cloud-based phone system and contact center features like VoIP calling, video conferencing, messaging, and integrations, and an IVR system.
+GoTo Connect offers a cloud-based phone system and contact center features like VoIP calling, video conferencing, messaging, integrations, and an IVR system.
 GoTo Connect’s IVR offers menus and prompts for callers to choose self-service options or connect with a human agent.

 Features